andreiserban123/Tehno-WEB/README.md

-Complete version of the WT examn
+Complete version of the WT exam

 npm kill yourself